 Stockholders may present proper proposals for inclusion in our proxy statement and for consideration at the next annual meeting of stockholders by submitting their proposals in writing to our Secretary in a timely manner.
-For a stockholder proposal to be considered for inclusion in our proxy statement for our 2025 annual meeting of stockholders, our Secretary must receive the written proposal at our principal executive offices not later than December 19, 2024.
+For a stockholder proposal to be considered for inclusion in our proxy statement for our 2026 annual meeting of stockholders, our Secretary must receive the written proposal at our principal executive offices not later than December 18, 2025.
 In addition, stockholder proposals must comply with the requirements of Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
 Stockholder proposals should be addressed to:

 Denali Therapeutics Inc.

 Attention: Secretary

 161 Oyster Point Blvd.,

 South San Francisco, California 94080

-(650) 866-8548
+(650) 866-8547

 Our bylaws also establish an advance notice procedure for stockholders who wish to present a proposal before an annual meeting of stockholders but do not intend for the proposal to be included in our proxy statement.
-Our bylaws provide that the only business that may be conducted at an annual meeting is business that is (i) specified in our proxy materials with respect to such meeting, (ii) otherwise properly brought before the annual meeting by or at the direction of our board of directors, or (iii) properly brought before the annual meeting by a stockholder of record entitled to vote at the annual meeting who has delivered timely written notice to our Secretary, which notice must contain the information specified in our bylaws.
-To be timely for our 2025 annual meeting of stockholders, our Secretary must receive the written notice at our principal executive offices:
+Our bylaws provide that the only business that may be conducted at an annual meeting is business that is (i) specified in our proxy materials with respect to such meeting, (ii) otherwise properly brought before the annual meeting by or at the direction of our board of directors, or any committee thereof that has been formally delegated authority to propose such business by our board of directors, (iii) as may be provided in a certificate of designation for any class or series of preferred stock, or (iv) properly brought before the annual meeting by a stockholder who satisfies the record date requirements specified in our bylaws and who has delivered timely written notice to our Secretary, which notice must contain the information specified in our bylaws.
+To be timely for our 2026 annual meeting of stockholders, our Secretary must receive the written notice at our principal executive offices: